dewi-alliance/hotspot-manufacturers/applications/nebra-5g-ready.md

 The units will also interact with the [Nebra Dashboard](https://dashboard.nebra.com) for remote management.

-5G capability will come via a firmware update currently planned for Q3 2022.
+5G capability will come via a firmware update currently planned for Q3 2022, in partnership with FreedomFi.

 ## Customer Support